-The name that the identifier assigns to the request is called the logical name because it should encode the destination as specified by the application.
+The name that the identifier assigns to the request is called the service name because it should encode the destination as specified by the application.
 It typically does not encode information about clusters, zones, environments, or hosts because your application shouldn’t need to worry about these concerns.

 For example, if your application wants to make a request to the “users” service,